martin-galajda/neural-networks-mnist/README.md

 # Neural networks - MNIST

-This is implementation of neural networks for solving MNIST dataset in C++ without use of any deep learning framework (or library for performing efficient matrix operations).
+This is an implementation of convolutional neural networks for solving MNIST dataset in C++ without use of any deep learning framework (or library for performing efficient matrix operations).

 # Goal